bradbell/xrst/sphinx/test_out/wish_list.rst

 Git Repository
 **************
-Remove the need for xsrst.py to be executed from the top directory of a git repository.
+Remove the need for run_xsrst to be executed from the top directory of a git repository.

 .. meta::